 7.)
 Don’t Base Your Narrative Around Fantasy Clichés

 With that being said, you shouldn’t be afraid of your story drawing similarities to other renowned fantasy works.
-You’re bound to run into some parallels at some point or another, as there are simply too many fantasy works out there already to craft something completely and utterly original.
+You’re bound to run into some parallels at some point or another, as there are too many fantasy works out there already to craft something completely and utterly original.

 The best way to accomplish this is to rework fantasy clichés to make them fit your narrative.
-By recreating these fantasy with your own creative spin, you alter the reader’s expectations without totally alienating them from the story.
-It’s a delicate balance that takes time and effort to find, but it can be extremely rewarding.
+By recreating these fantasy clichés with your own creative spin, you alter the reader’s expectations without totally alienating them from the story.
+It’s a delicate balance that takes time and effort to find, but it can be very rewarding.

 8.)
 Abstain from Making the Protagonist Too Perfect

-Another common mistake that fantasy authors make is portraying their main protagonist in too positive of a light, to the point where it almost seems as if they have no flaws.
+Another common mistake that fantasy authors make is portraying their main protagonist in too positive a light, to the point where it almost seems as if they have no flaws.

 For this reason, it’s important to introduce your fantasy characters as imperfect at the onset of the novel.
-On the other hand, if you do decide to introduce a noble, entitled character that has the world in the palm of their hands, there better be a rude awakening lying just beyond the horizon.
+On the other hand, if you decide to introduce a noble, entitled character that has the world in the palm of their hands, there better be a rude awakening lying just beyond the horizon.